hkpeterpeter/teamform-seed/README.md

 ### Install Dependencies

-As it is used as a course project, key libraries with fixed version (e.g. Angular JS 1.5.7) are included to avoid discreprency.
-Other dependencies (e.g. karma toolkit, http-server...) will be installed separately:
+For a course project, key libraries with fixed version (e.g. AngularJS 1.5.7) are included to avoid discreprency.
+Other dependencies (e.g. karma toolkit, http-server...) will be installed separately via:

 ```
 npm install